- Get help from our Tampa Accident Attorneys Today

 Who Covers Your Damages?

 Only 12 states, including Florida, abide by “no-fault” insurance laws.
 This means that a car accident victim seeks recovery for an accident through his or her own insurance company regardless of who was at fault.
 The majority of your car accident settlement will therefore come from your own insurance company.
 If your policy does not cover all of your damages the other driver’s insurer can be held responsible.
+In Florida, vehicle owners must show that they are carrying a minimum of $10,000 in personal injury protection coverage (PIP) and $10,000 in property damage liability coverage (PDL).

 How Does an Insurance Company Calculate Damages?